aalexander3/fantasy-fitness-native/README.md

  - can then complete them freely to score open ended points
  - maybe the packs are more like suggestions / challenges that are worth extra points

+---
+ASYNC STORAGE:
+ - can we turn most of the async storage actions into a higher order comp?
+ - anything wrapped gets passed a few functions in props
+   - getToken, setToken, removeToken, etc...

 TODO:
 ---